The largest artillery caliber in the USSR. The biggest guns

 The Perm Tsar Cannon, made of cast iron, has a caliber of 508 mm and, unlike its namesake, is still a military weapon.

-The manufacture of the cannon dates back to 1868, and the order for it to the Motovilikha Iron Cannon Plant was issued by the Naval Ministry.
+The manufacture of the cannon dates back to 1868, and the order for it was issued to the Motovilikha Iron Cannon Plant by the Ministry of the Navy.

-It is famous for breaking through even two-meter concrete floors, and fifteen thousand fragments from it fragmentation shells could fly up to two kilometers.
-In total, "fort killers", as the "Big Bertha" was also called, no more than nine copies were built.
-Having a sufficiently large caliber, the gun is capable of firing with a frequency of one shot in eight minutes, and to mitigate the recoil, an anchor attached to the bed was used, which was dug into the ground.
+It is famous for breaking through even two-meter concrete floors, and fifteen thousand fragments from its fragmentation shells could fly up to two kilometers.
+In total, no more than nine examples were built of the “fort killers,” as the “Big Bertha” was also called.
+Having a fairly large caliber, the gun was capable of firing with a frequency of one shot every eight minutes, and to soften the recoil, an anchor attached to the frame, which was buried in the ground, was used.

 Oka

-The Soviet development 2B2 "Oka", having a caliber of 420 mm, in five minutes could make one shot with a range of twenty-five kilometers.
-Active-reactive mine flew twice as far and weighed 670kg.
-Shooting was carried out using nuclear charges.
+The Soviet-developed 2B2 “Oka”, with a 420mm caliber, could fire one shot with a range of twenty-five kilometers in five minutes.
+The active-reactive mine flew twice as far and weighed 670 kg.
+The shooting was carried out using nuclear charges.

-However, as practice has shown, the possibility of long-term operation was complicated by too strong a return.
-This was the reason for the refusal to put the gun on mass production, and in the metal version there was only one "Oka".
-This despite the fact that only four copies were produced.
+However, as practice has shown, the possibility of long-term operation was complicated by too strong recoil.
+This was the reason for the refusal to place the gun on mass production, and in metal version there was only one “Oka” left.
+This is despite the fact that only four copies were produced.

-In May 1915, the front saw eight French railway guns from Schneider-Creusot.
+In May 1915, the front saw eight French railway guns from the Schneider-Creusot company.

-A special commission formed by the French government in 1914 was responsible for their creation, from which large arms concerns received a proposal to develop large-caliber guns for railway transporters.
-Particularly powerful guns with a caliber of 400 mm, which were produced by Saint-Chamon, took part in the hostilities a little later than their predecessors from Schneider-Creusot.
+Their creation was the responsibility of a special commission formed by the French government in 1914, from which large arms concerns received an offer to develop large-caliber guns for railway transporters.
+Particularly powerful 400 mm cannons, produced by the Saint-Chamon company, took part in hostilities a little later than their predecessors from Schneider-Creusot.

 Rodman

 In the nineteenth century, new types of weapons began to appear in the form of armored trains and armored ships.
-To combat them in 1863, the Rodman Columbiad cannon was made, weighing 22.6 tons.
+To combat them, in 1863, the Rodman Columbiad gun was manufactured, weighing 22.6 tons.
 The barrel caliber was 381 mm.
-The name of the gun is taken in honor of an early copy of this type.
+The name of the gun was taken in honor of an early example of a similar type.

 Capacitor

-The parade that took place on Red Square in 1957 is notable for the fact that the Condensator self-propelled artillery mount (SAU 2A3) passed in the column of troops.
+The parade, which took place on Red Square in 1957, is notable for the fact that the Condenser self-propelled artillery unit (SAU 2A3) marched in the column of troops.

-A considerable caliber (406 mm) and impressive dimensions made a splash at the parade.
-Experts from other countries began to suspect that in fact the equipment shown at the parade was purely sham and aimed at intimidation, but in reality it was a real combat installation, which was also shot at the training ground.
+Its considerable caliber (406 mm) and impressive dimensions made a splash at the parade.
+Experts from other countries began to suspect that in fact the equipment shown at the parade was purely of a sham nature and was intended to intimidate, but in reality it was real combat installation, which was also shot at the training ground.

 What else to read